railsadminteam/rails_admin/docs/translations.md

 ## Translation Missing?

+**You can pick your locales or contribute in translation here: https://www.localeapp.com/projects/905**

 Make sure your existing locales do not have admin: key under :en, :es, :de etc. You will get translation missing warning then

 Community sourced translations: